padwalsayali25/sayali-portfolio/README.md

-# Akash Gaikwad — Portfolio
+# SAYALI PADWAL — Portfolio

-This is a minimal, responsive static portfolio template for Akash Gaikwad.
+This is a minimal, responsive static portfolio template for SAYALI PADWAL.

 How to use